josefsj3m/apartment/README.md

 application.
 If you need to have certain data sequestered based on account or company, but still allow some data to exist in a common tenant, Apartment can help.

+**PS: This fork contains the fix for the issue influitive#180 (https://github.com/influitive/apartment/issues/180) committed to the development branch (2018-10-27).**

 ## HELP!

 In order to help drive the direction of development and clean up the codebase, we'd like to take a poll